Weazool/clauled/README.md

 **Screen says "Add your token".** WiFi is working but no token is set.
 Open the device IP in a browser and paste your `sk-ant-oat01-` token into the config page.

 **Bars show dashes instead of numbers.** The token is not working.
 Open the serial monitor and look for `[poll] 5h=..
 7d=..`.
-If you see 401 errors instead, the token is wrong or has expired and needs replacing.
+If you see 401 errors, the token is wrong or expired and needs replacing.

 **Reset countdown shows dashes.** The device syncs time over NTP when it connects to WiFi.
-If your network blocks NTP the countdown will not work, but the percentages and bars still do.
+If your network blocks NTP the countdown will not work, but the bars still show whatever data the API returns.

-**Save button spins forever when entering WiFi credentials.** When you save new WiFi details from the setup portal, the device reboots onto your home network straight away.
-The `ClaudeMonitor` network disappears with it, so the browser never gets a response.
+**Save button spins forever when entering WiFi credentials.** When you save new WiFi details from the setup portal, the device reboots and joins your home network.
+The `ClaudeMonitor` network disappears with it, so the browser never gets a response back.
 The page handles this and shows "Saved, reconnecting".
-Reconnect your own device to your home WiFi and open the IP address shown on the OLED screen.
+Reconnect your device to your home WiFi and open the IP shown on the OLED.

 ## A note on the API